TsUNaMyWaVe/israeli-dubbers/README.md

 ## Code
 The code was written in Python, and is mostly used for the initial data collection from "Ishim".
-The code parse the HTML in "Ishim" to make a csv file named "parsed_date", where each entry is a movie and the list of the dubbers who participated in it.
+The code parse the HTML in "Ishim" to make a csv file named "parsed_data", where each entry is a movie and the list of the dubbers who participated in it.
 To run it, simply perform:
 ```python html_parse.py```